gfruci/checkouttools/local_environment/README.md

     docker rmi $(docker images -q)
     ```

+* Password input is not awaited (on Windows) during `vault login`

+    Using a non native bash on Windows can result in the behavior that as soon as password is queried from the User it immediately proceeds without waiting on User input.
+Details about the issue can be found [here](https://github.com/hashicorp/vault/issues/4946).

+    ```
+    Logging into eg vault
+    Enter SEA username (...): sea-username
+    Password (will be hidden):
+    Error authenticating: The handle is invalid.
+    ```

+    In order to solve this issue modify the vault login command from:

+    `vault login -namespace=lab -method=ldap username="$SEA_USER_NAME"`

+    to:

+    `winpty vault login -namespace=lab -method=ldap username="$SEA_USER_NAME"`

 * **Windows Credentials**: if you have recently changed your login password you will need to reconfigure the shared drive.

     Docker -> Settings -> Shared drives -> click "Reset credentials...", tick the checkbox next to the "C" drive again, click Apply, then docker prompts you for the new password.